Financing façade insulation: How to reduce costs and energy consumption

 Credit options for financing the remaining costs

-Even after deducting the grants, there is often a significant financing requirement.
-For this, the Kreditanstalt für Wiederaufbau (KfW) offers special promotional loans.
-From 2024, the BAFA grant can be combined with the KfW Supplementary Loan (358/359), which provides up to €120,000 per residential unit.
-Owner-occupiers with a household income of up to €90,000 are eligible for additional interest benefits.
-As an alternative to the grant, you can use the KfW 261 loan for a comprehensive refurbishment to an energy-efficient house, which can include a repayment grant of up to €67,500.
-Another option is a classic modernisation loan for energy-efficient refurbishment, which is often granted without a land register entry.
-Comparing terms is essential in order to find the right financing solution.
+Even after deducting the grants, there is often still a significant financing requirement.
+For this purpose, the Kreditanstalt für Wiederaufbau (KfW) offers special subsidised loans.
+Since 2024, the BAFA grant can be combined with the KfW supplementary loan (358/359), which provides up to EUR 120,000 per residential unit.
+There are additional interest advantages for owner-occupiers with a household income of up to EUR 90,000.
+As an alternative to the grant, you can use the KfW 261 loan for a comprehensive renovation to an Efficiency House, which can include a repayment grant of up to EUR 67,500.
+Another option is a classic modernisation loan for energy-efficient renovation, which is often granted without a land registry entry.
+Comparing the terms is essential in order to find the right financing solution.

 Tax depreciation as an alternative to direct funding